Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Comparison to Similar Foods

-Heart of palm vs. Artichoke” Artichoke is much lower in net carbs and calories, is richer in proteins, and contains 3.6 times more dietary fiber.
-Artichoke is a better source of folate and vitamin K, calcium, and magnesium; meanwhile, heart of palm is a better source of vitamin B2 and B6, potassium, zinc, copper, and phosphorus.
-Artichoke contains 6.7 times more sodium.
+Heart of palm vs. Artichoke” Artichoke is much lower in fats, richer in proteins, and contains about 2 times more dietary fiber.
+Artichoke is a better source of folate and vitamin K, phosphorus, and magnesium; meanwhile, heart of palm is a better source of copper, manganese, and iron.
+Artichoke contains 4.5 times less sodium.

 Important nutritional characteristics for Heart of palm